Canadian Olympic Medal Count

-He competed in the last three World Cups of 2012-13 and won his second career individual medal in Dresden in February 2013, taking 1000m silver.
+The 2013-14 season was just the third in which he competed internationally.
+In two World Cups in 2011-12, he won his first medal in his very first World Cup appearance, capturing 1500m bronze in Nagoya, Japan.
+He was also part of the silver medal-winning relay team at the World Cup in Shanghai.
+He competed in the last three World Cups of 2012-13 and won his second career individual medal in Dresden, Germany, taking 1000m silver.
 Cournoyer made his world championship debut in 2013.
 Although he did not skate in any of the individual events, he was a member of the gold medal-winning 5000m relay team alongside Charles Hamelin, Olivier Jean and Michael Gilday.

-Getting into the Sport: Started skating at age five… Was always at the arena watching older brother Vincent skate and one day got tired of watching and wanted to participate… Outside Interests: Enjoys working on computers, whether it be programming or playing video games… Always travels with his computer… School: Has completed his Cégep studies in computer and mathematical sciences at Collège de Rosemont… Plans to study software engineering at l’Université du Québec à Montréal… Olympic Memories and Moments: Had his Olympic dream sparked during the Nagano 1998 Winter Games when he woke up very early to watch the speed skating that had occurred overnight… Favourite Olympic memory is watching the Canadian men’s 5000m relay team win gold at Vancouver 2010 and hoping to one day compete at the Games… Sports idol is five-time Olympic medallist Marc Gagnon…
+Getting into the Sport: Started skating at age five… Was always at the arena watching older brother Vincent skate and one day got tired of watching and wanted to participate… His three siblings all used to compete in short track… Outside Interests: Enjoys working on computers, whether it be programming or playing video games… Always travels with his computer… Has completed his Cégep studies in computer and mathematical sciences at Collège de Rosemont… Began studying software engineering at l’Université du Québec à Montréal but decided he couldn’t do both school and skating… Enjoys artisanal beer and smoking meat… Odds and Ends: Had his Olympic dream sparked during Nagano 1998 when he woke up very early to watch the speed skating that had occurred overnight… Favourite Olympic memory is watching the Canadian men’s 5000m relay team win gold at Vancouver 2010 and hoping to one day compete at the Games… Sports idol is five-time Olympic medallist Marc Gagnon…